-Cookware’s efficiency is also dependent on its color, pot diameter and height.
-Darker pots, especially with dark bottoms, tend to be the most fuel efficient.
+Cookware’s efficiency is also dependent on its color and pot diameter and height.
+Darker pots, especially with dark bottoms, tend to be the most fuel-efficient.
 As older cookware blackens with use it becomes more efficient than new cookware.
-And wider diameter pots are more efficient than tall skinny ones.
-This is because more surface area is exposed to the flame and hot exhaust gasses, and the heat transfers into the system faster.
+Wider-diameter pots are more efficient than narrow ones because more surface area is exposed to the flame and hot exhaust gasses, transferring heat to the system faster.

-Next, we’ll look at the perfect pairings of cooksets and stoves based on your adventure.
-So stay tuned and happy cooking!
+Next, we’ll look at the perfect pairings of cook sets and stoves based on your adventure.
+Happy cooking!

 Originally Published August 24th, 2015.